Hilaria Baldwin Shows Off Amazing Figure In Underwear Workout To Share How To Prevent Abdominal Separation

 She adds that you should think about where the separation is and concentrate on trying to “connect” it again, by activating the core muscles.
 Keep the abs contracted throughout the workout routine, or it won’t work, she says.
 Baldwin suggests repeating this twice daily, once in the morning and once in the afternoon.

-She included a p.s. with her video: “wardrobe choice is to show proper form.
+“wardrobe choice is to show proper form.
 All fashion police will be blocked,” she wrote.

 Grateful fans flocked to her comment section to share their own experience with the condition, which can be painful and have an impact on the mother’s lifestyle, and yet is unreported and often undiagnosed due to lack of information and dismissal from health care professionals, as reported by Vox.